zliucd/pysharkfeat/README.md

 ### Performance consideration

 #### Time
 Pysharkfeat is built on tshark, which may incur substantial overhead.
-The following table shows some test results on a Mac OSX(CPU i5, 16GB RAM).
+The following table shows some test results for meata freatures on OSX(CPU i5, 16GB RAM).

 | pcap name                                                | pcap size | num of TLS streams | time(sec) |
 |----------------------------------------------------------|-----------|--------------------|-----------|